 In addition to turning around children's health insurance, DMAS has been working to make Medicaid a more costeffective program.
 Pharmacy expenditures represented the fastest growing component of Medicaid spending in previous years.
-To control these costs, DMAS successfully implemented several cost-containment programs that reduced the annual increase in prescription drug costs from 12% to 3%.
+To control these costs, DMAS successfully implemented several cost-containment programs that reduced the annual increase in prescription drug costs from 12% to less than 3%.
 Equally important, our customers continue to receive high quality prescription drug coverage.
-Also, DMAS has expanded its managed care programs by approximately 34,568 customers in the Northern Virginia and Winchester areas to control costs and improve quality of care.
-Other programs that are being implemented to improve the level and quality of services provided to our customers include a new pediatric dental program, a disease state management program, and new and expanded programs for special populations, known as "waiver programs."
+Also, DMAS continues to seek opportunities to expand its managed care program to new areas throughout the Commonwealth in an effort to control costs and improve quality of care.
+Other programs that were implemented to improve the level and quality of services provided to our customers included the Smiles For Children dental program, a disease state management program, and new and expanded programs for special populations, known as "waiver programs."

 DMAS also has been working diligently to improve its customer service.
 We have made great strides in working with and involving various stakeholders (e.g., providers and advocacy groups) in the development and implementation of agency programs and activities.
-In addition, the performance of the agency's call center has improved markedly in the past several years, which enables the agency to provide better customer service to providers and enrollees.
+Finally, the performance of the agency's call center has improved markedly in the past several years enabling better customer service to providers and enrollees.